-Determining the value of solar panels is an issue that has many appraisers asking questions.
-Solar panels and green homes are becoming increasingly more common in the marketplace.
-If you’ve seen a rise in solar panels in your area, consider taking the first step toward competency in the valuation of this energy efficient feature of real estate.
-Keep reading for answers to some FAQs about appraising solar panels, plus info on how to become competent in this appraisal niche.
+Solar panels and green homes are becoming increasingly common in the marketplace.
+If you’ve seen a rise in solar PV systems in your area, consider taking the first steps toward competency in the valuation of this energy-efficient feature of real estate.
+Below you’ll find answers to some frequently asked questions about appraising solar panels.

 How often do appraisers encounter solar panels?